Restrictions in the Workplace

 Furthermore, an employer with a legitimate aim to supervise communications of the employee, may be allowed to do so as far as the employee has been informed of it beforehand and the supervision is not excessive in regard to the employee’s right to privacy.

-Moreover, the employee may, by use of social media, act in breach of his or her employment contract, e.g. the duty of loyalty.
-Depending on the circumstances at hand, the employee may be dismissed for disloyal behaviour.
-Though, the employee may have certain rights to criticise the employer when grievance is at hand.
+An employee’s use of social media to disparage the employer may constitute an act in breach of the employee’s employment agreement, specifically the employee’s duty of loyalty.
+Depending on the circumstances at hand, such disloyal behaviour may lead to dismissal, however an employee may be entitled to criticise the employer when a grievance is at hand.

 Data privacy